-The backsplash above evolved from a client’s affection for some upholstery fabric in her living room.
+This backsplash kitchen design in the Berkshires evolved from a client’s affection for some upholstery fabric in her living room.

 I have never scrubbed a backsplash, nor can I remember ever wiping a significant splash off a backsplash.
 And I’ve never known anyone who’s had a backsplash disaster.
-So — why are we so glued to the tile concept when considering backsplash options?
+So — why are we so glued to the tile concept when, in designer kitchens, we think about backsplashes?

 Recently I was asked what the grout line width should be in a backsplash, and whether the grout must be an epoxy grout to prevent staining.
 My opinion was that it really didn’t matter.
 However, I had to wonder — what went on in that kitchen?
 Was it one of the chaotic commercial kitchens described by the late, great Anthony Bourdain in Kitchen Confidential?
 Still, some clients insist on a surface that can withstand a 3-year-old with a baseball bat.
 We can certainly create that — but let’s be sure it looks good and functions well.